 Guide to Funding Your Culinary Degree Finding and Applying for Scholarships and Grants

-Getting a culinary degree is more popular than ever, especially thanks of the recent success of many cooking shows and celebrity chefs.
+Getting a culinary degree is more popular than ever, especially thanks to the recent success of many cooking shows and celebrity chefs.
 While such fame and acclaim aren’t guaranteed with a culinary degree, it’s a great place to start – the culinary program teaches the fundamentals of cooking, food safety and healthy eating.
 More importantly, a culinary degree is an excellent first step toward a career in the food industry.

 Types of Financial Aid

-This type of financial assistance usually does not need to be repaid and is awarded based on an individual’s characteristics or merit, such as academic record, demographic group, a particular set of skills or academic interest.
+This type of financial assistance usually does not need to be repaid and is awarded based on an individual’s characteristics or merits, such as academic record, demographic group, a particular set of skills or academic interest.

 Scholarships can be awarded by a wide variety of grantors, including the institution where the student is attending school, charitable organizations and corporations.

 Scholarships can be awarded in one lump sum or paid out at periodic intervals.

 Some scholarships have to be renewed for each school year or require the student to maintain a given area of study or minimum GPA in order to continue receiving payments.

 Scholarships come in varying amounts, from less than a hundred dollars to the full cost of attending school, including room and board, tuition and books.